-Waters & Kraus, LLP ("Waters Kraus") recognizes the importance of protecting personal information.
-We are writing to inform you of an incident that may have involved some of your information.
-This notice explains the incident, measures we have taken in response, and some additional steps you may consider taking.
+DBM Global ("DBM") recognizes the importance of protecting personal information.
+We are writing to let you know of an incident that may have involved some of your information.
+This notice explains the incident, the measures we have taken in response, and some additional steps you may consider taking.